Frequently asked questions about coronavirus

-Public Health and the Governor's Office asks everyone to avoid all non-essential contact with others in the community, regardless of whether they are young and healthy or not.
+Public Health and the Governor's Office asks everyone to avoid all non-essential contact with people you don’t live with, regardless of whether they are young and healthy or not.

 - Stay at home as much as possible.
 What does it mean to stay home?

 - Limit trips for groceries, gas and other essentials.

 - If you must go out, stay at least 6 feet away from others at all times.

 - Continue to practice healthy hand hygiene, cough into sleeves, stay home when sick, and disinfect high-touch surfaces both inside and outside their home.

 - Do not buy more than you need.
 Many are overstocking on products that sick neighbors, healthcare providers, and emergency providers need like hand sanitizer and disinfectant wipes.
 Leave some for your neighbors!